samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 When you take the Magic action, you cast a spell that has a casting time of an action or use a feature or magic item that requires a Magic action to be activated.

 If you cast a spell that has a casting time of 1 minute or longer, you must take the Magic action on each turn of that casting, and you must maintain Concentration while you do so.
-If your Concentration is broken, the spell fails, but you don’t expend a spell slot. *See also* “[Concentration](#Concentration).”
+If your Concentration is broken, the spell fails, but you don’t expend a spell slot. *See also* "[Concentration](#Concentration)."

 ---